Rare Disease Institute - Genetics and Metabolism

 Children’s National Rare Disease Institute (CNRDI) is a first-of-its-kind center focused exclusively on advancing the care and treatment of children and adults with rare genetic diseases.
 We aim to provide a medical home for patients and families seeking the most advanced care and expertise for rare genetic conditions that remain largely unknown to the general medical community.

-With more than 8,500 visits annually and 12 physicians, Children’s National is home to the largest clinical genetics program in the United States.
+With more than 8,500 visits annually and 12 physicians, Children’s National Hospital is home to the largest clinical genetics program in the United States.